warbe-maker/VBA-Component-Management/README.md

 ## Installation
 1. Download and open [CompMan.xlsb][1]
 2. When the Workbook is opened for the first time it will show a dialog for the required [Configuration](#configuration).
-3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Add-in_ .
-This Setup/Renew requires to configure or re-confirm the [Configuration](#configuration).
-Once _CompMan_ had been established as _Add-in_ the services will be available when Excel starts - needless to say: unless it is not removed from the configured [_Add-in&nbsp;Folder_](#basic-folders-configuration).
+3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Addin_ .
+This Setup/Renew requires a valid configured [_Addin folder_](#addin-folder).
+Once _CompMan_ had been established as _Addin_ the services will be available when at least one open Workbook's VB-Project has referenced it.
+See also [Pros and cons for a CompMan Addin](#pros-and-cons-for-a-compman-addin)

 ## Configuration
 When the [CompMan.xlsb][1] Workbook is opened for the first time and/or when the configuration is incomplete or incorrect, a configuration dialog opens for the following items to be configured or corrected:
 #### Serviced Development and Test Folder
 The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks opened from within this folder.
 When no such folder is configured or invalid the service will be denied without notice for Workbooks the service is [enabled](#enabling-the-services).
-#### Add-in Folder
+#### Addin Folder
 The folder defaults to the _Application.AltStartupPath_ when one is already specified or in use respectively.
 The located/specified folder is (or becomes) the _Application.AltStartupPath_.
-The folder is obligatory only when CompMan is setup as _Add-in-Instance_.
-When no Add-in folder is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
+The folder is obligatory only when CompMan is setup as _Addin-Instance_.
+When no Addin folder is configured the [CompMan.xlsb][1] Workbook cannot be setup as Addin.
 #### Export Folder
 Folder within the dedicated Workbook folder into which the _Export_ service exports modified _VB-Components_.
 #### Serviced Synchronization Target Folder